 You can read our response to the consultation:

-Happily, the Department for Transport (DfT) has now announced that their current proposals to change tactile paving regulations have been dropped.
+Happily, the DfT announced that their current proposals to change tactile paving regulations had been dropped.

 While we agree with the need to update the regulations, we robustly opposed changes to the regulations which would have affected the size, shape and contrast of tactile paving.

-The Department for Transport has now said the current proposals will be dropped and more research will be done before any changes are brought into effect.
-We’ve also been asked by the Department for Transport to sit on a steering group to help advise the direction of this new work.
-Changes are now not expected until at least 2017.
+The DfT said the proposals would be dropped and more research done before any changes are brought into effect.
+We were also asked by the DfT to sit on a steering group to help advise the direction of this new work.
 This is a great example of what happens when you empower campaigners to make ensure their voice is heard.